 John Grattan [+–]

-John Grattan is Professor at the Institute of Geography and Earth Sciences, Aberystwyth University.
-He is a Fellow of the Royal Geographical Society, an expert member of the International Volcanic Health Hazard Network and Editor-in-Chief of Journal of Archaeological Science.
-His most recent book (co-authored with R Torrence) is Living under the Shadow (2008).
+John Grattan is Professor and Pro Vice-Chancellor of Student Experience and International at Aberystwyth University.
+He specializes in Environmental and Archaeological Science, is a Fellow of the Royal Geographical Society, and an expert member of the International Volcanic Health Hazard Network.

 Serious threats from climate change, aridification, environmental degradation, sea level rise, overpopulation, migration, environmental pollution, disease, survival in marginal environments and extreme natural events demand our attention constantly and answers to these problems are not easily apparent.
 However, much geoarchaeological research shows that throughout history and prehistory humanity has faced many of the challenges that now seem insuperable and, though sometimes cultures have failed, more often they have responded robustly to the challenges that faced them and, in some case, they have thrived.